esteemayo/ecommerce-store-api/README.md

 1. Open a web browser or postman and navigate to [http://localhost:2020](http://localhost:2020)
 2. Open [login route](http://localhost:2020/api/v1/auth/login) to authenticate using JSON Web Tokens (JWT)

+## Authentication and Authorization

+This application uses JSON Web Tokens (JWT) for authentication and authorization.
+Users can login using their username and password, and return the user's data with the authentication token, and the token is also stored in the cookie after successful authentication.
+The JWT_SECRET environment variable is used to secure the authentication process.